 Nanocells have already been tested in two clinical trials of adult cancers and found to be safe.
 A Phase 1 clinical trial of nanocells for children with recurrent or refractory (hard-to-treat) solid or central nervous system tumours, using a drug similar to doxorubicin, has started.

-This trial is being led by A/Prof David Ziegler, a co-author on the study, who is a Group Leader at Children’s Cancer Institute and paediatric oncologist and Head of Clinical Trials at Sydney Children’s Hospital, Randwick.
+This trial is being led by Professor David Ziegler, a co-author on the study, who is a Group Leader at Children’s Cancer Institute and paediatric oncologist and Head of Clinical Trials at Sydney Children’s Hospital, Randwick.
 The trial, which is taking place at the Sydney Children’s Hospital, Randwick, and the Children’s Hospital, Westmead, will establish whether the treatment is safe for children and will determine the best dose.

 Find out more about EnGeneIC’s EDVTM nanocell technology.